sanjayrao77/bitrotchecker/README.md

 It's better to have the possibility of false positives than false negatives.

-*Warning:* If any files have been newly corrupted right before running this command, their old md5 values will be lost, since --savechanges will write the new value over it.
+**Warning:** If any files have been newly corrupted right before running this command, their old md5 values will be **lost**, since --savechanges will write the new value over it.
 To protect from that, you can save a backup of the checksumfile before running with this option.

 ### --slow